Messaging apps

 Verizon Messages+

-Verizon sets up its phones with its own Messages+ app as the default app for texting and Text Collector shows a warning when it detects that Verizon Messages+ was in use.
+Until 2024, Verizon set up its phones with its own Messages+ app as the default app for texting.
+Text Collector shows a warning when it detects that Verizon Messages+ was in use.

 Verizon Messages+